Human Rights Day event commemorates previous victims of political prosecution in Taiwan | Taiwan News

-TAIPEI (Taiwan News) — The Ministry of Culture (MOC) organized a commemoration for the Human Rights Day on Sunday, inviting victims of political suppression and their family during the 228 Incident as well as those who had provided help to Taiwanese people under the authoritarian regime of the Martial Law era to participate in the event.
+TAIPEI (Taiwan News) — The Ministry of Culture (MOC) organized a commemoration of the Human Rights Day on Sunday, with victims of political suppression and their family during the 228 Incident as well as those who had provided help to Taiwanese people under the authoritarian regime of the Martial Law era invited to participate in the event.

-In response to concern that streets and schools named after leaders of the authoritarian era would be changed due to the passing of the Act on Promoting Transitional Justice (促進轉型正義條例) last week, Tsai said the work of transitional justice was not only about changing names as focusing solely on name-changing would be pitiful.
+In response to concern that streets and schools named after leaders of the authoritarian era would be changed due to the passing of the Act on Promoting Transitional Justice (促進轉型正義條例) last week, Tsai said the work of transitional justice was not merely changing names as focusing solely on name changing would be pitiful.

 Minister of Culture Cheng Li-chiun (鄭麗君) announced that the National Human Rights Museum would be opened at the Jing-Mei Human Rights Cultural Park in Taipei and the Green Island Human Rights Cultural Park on May 17 and 18 next year.